viamrobotics/docs/docs/get-started/quickstarts/drive-rover.md

 {{< expand "Step 1: Rent a Viam Rover" >}}

 Go to [Try Viam](https://app.viam.com/try) and rent a rover.
-If a rover is available, the rover will take up 30 seconds to be configured for you.
+If a rover is available, the rover will take up to 30 seconds to be configured for you.

 {{< alert title="Tip" color="tip" >}}
 If you are running out of time during your rental, you can [extend your rover rental](/get-started/try-viam/reserve-a-rover/#extend-your-reservation) as long as there are no other reservations.